 Obviously government entities drop off the list (government doesn’t tax itself).
 What’s left is a mix of tech, retail, manufacturing, real estate, healthcare, and a few other companies.

-While the concentration in any one property taxpayer has generally shrank vs. 10 years ago (now, nearly every top taxpayer is less than half a percent of the tax base), there is one sizeable exception: Samsung Semiconductor is 2.24% of Austin’s tax base.
+The concentration in any one property taxpayer has generally shrank vs. 10 years ago (now, nearly every top taxpayer is less than half a percent of the tax base).

 - Since 2012, median home prices increased +40%, which has priced more and more families out of the home buying market